CamillaSpi/Detecting-obstacles-in-railway-environments-in-real-time/README.md

     ```
     python show_test_results.py -csv_file_path [path to csv with classifier results] -segmented_images_path [path to segmented images] -resultant_image_path [path in which to save resultant images]
     ```

+## DEMO
+[Here](https://youtu.be/LiTLQLsqOeo) it is possible to see a demo video of the developed system and all the implemented features.